Jothin-kumar/a-maze/README.md

 <h2>Navigation</h2>
 <ul>
     <li><strong>Devices with physical keyboard: </strong>Use arrow keys or WASD to move.
 For Navigation Assist, press and hold space bar</li>
-    <li><strong>Touch screen devices: </strong>Drag anywhere on the maze, in the direction you intend to move.
-To scroll, tap anywhere on the maze and drag immediately.
-For Navigation Assist, press and hold anywhere on the maze (or perform any other action that might trigger contextmenu)</li>
+    <li><strong>Touch screen devices: </strong>The white circle is navassist.
+Touch it to activate.
+Touch above, below, left, or right of navassist button to navigate.
+You can move the button.</li>
 </ul>
 <h2>Navigation Assist</h2>
 <ul>
-    <li>In some cases, there is only one possible move other than going back</li>
+    <li>In some cases, there is only one practical move other than going back</li>
     <li>In these cases, you need not manually navigate.
 Navigation Assist comes in handy here</li>
 </ul>
 <h2>Common problems & solutions</h2>